azhx/blagoblag/content/drafts/mysterious-case-of-deny-dynamic-code-generation.rst

 The mysterious case of (deny dynamic-code-generation)
 =====================================================

 My day job is working on sandboxing for Firefox.
-Sandboxing is a computer security technique where a process is given (or voluntarily drops to) fewer permissions so that even if it's exploited, the damage that can be done is limited.
-The context many people will be familiar with sandboxing from is Android or iOS, where individual apps do not, by default, have permissions to access each other's data or system resources like the camera.
-In the context of a browser, sandboxing refers to the processes that run web pages, generally called "content" or "renderer" processes, as opposed to the "parent" or "browser" process, which coordinates the content processes and has full privileges so it can do things like write files anywhere on disk to save downloaded files or access the camera.
+In the context of a browser, sandboxing refers to the processes that run web pages, generally called "content" or "renderer" processes.
+These are in contrast to the "parent" or "browser" process, which coordinates the content processes and is not sandboxed, so it can do things like write files anywhere on disk to save downloaded files or access the camera.

-A related computer security technique is exploit mitigation, in the context of a browser specifically memory corruption exploit mitigation.
+A related computer security technique is exploit mitigation.
+In the context of a browser specifically memory corruption exploit mitigation.
 Exploit mitigation is a family of approaches with the goal of making it harder for an attacker to take a memory corruption vulnerability (heap or stack buffer overflow, use